 What Happens If You Throw a Computer in the Trash?

 If it is legal to throw a computer away in the trash where you live, then the garbage men will have no problems hauling it away.
 However, do bear in mind that the computer is almost certainly going to end up in a landfill.

-It is rare that computers will be removed from the trash and recycled.
+Computers will rarely be removed from the trash and recycled.
 There isn’t the manpower to do that.
-Sure, it may happen in some smaller areas, but we wouldn’t really count on it.
+It may happen in smaller areas, but we wouldn’t count on it.

 Now, the thing with your computer is that it has been made with a ton of heavy metals and other chemicals.
 They are brilliant for making computers, but they are not brilliant for the environment.

 The heavy metals will also find their way into the local water supply.
 This may impact your drinking water.
 It will almost certainly kill off animals that rely on nearby water sources.
-You may have only used your computer for a couple of years, but it is going to be impacting the environment for thousands.
+You may have only used your computer for a couple of years, but it will impact the environment for thousands.

 You may think that one computer is not going to cause an issue.
 You are quite right.

 It is unlikely that a single computer will scar the landscape for centuries to come.
 However, imagine if everybody thought like this.

 If you have thousands of people saying, “my computer won’t harm the environment,” then suddenly you have thousands of computers buried in a landfill.
 That will harm the environment.

 Computers are made up of many metals.
 This includes (but is not limited to):